 At AMC, we’re all about movies, but settling in with a book has its own special charm.
 Luckily, with these upcoming releases, you can have both.
 Get thee to a library — and then to your favorite AMC theatre to experience literary stories on the big screen.

 This year, we’ll see films adapted from classic tales of horror and coming of age, a musical inspired by a book of poems, and a 2013 Pulitzer Prize-winning blockbuster.
 Here are the best book adaptations coming to theatres.

 Where’d You Go, Bernadette

+A-list director Richard Linklater (BOYHOOD, “School of Rock”) teams up with A-list star Cate Blanchett for this adaptation of Maria Semple’s best-selling 2012 novel.
 Blanchett plays the eponymous Bernadette, who disappears shortly before a family vacation to Antarctica.
 Her teenage daughter, played by newcomer Emma Nelson, launches a search for her mother and learns some new things about her in the process.
-ALMOST FAMOUS’s Billy Crudup, the MATRIX trilogy’s Laurence Fishburne, Kristen Wiig of “SNL,” and ANT-MAN’s Judy Greer co-star.
-(August 9)
+ALMOST FAMOUS’s Billy Crudup, THE MATRIX trilogy’s Laurence Fishburne, Kristen Wiig of “SNL” and ANT-MAN’s Judy Greer co-star.
+(August 16)